- Summer Tomato - http://summertomato.com -

 4. Nourish yourself

 Immune systems function best when they are well nourished.
-To protect yourself from the zillions of germs you’re exposed to in airports be sure to eat a healthy supply of fruits and vegetables for the days surrounding your flights (each way).
+To protect yourself from the zillions of germs you’re exposed to in airports be sure to eat a healthy supply of vegetables and fruits for the days surrounding your flights (each way).
 And don’t forget your multivitamin.

 5. Go vegetarian for a few hours